benlubas/molten-nvim/README.md

 See the [Wiki Quick-start Guide](https://www.github.com/benlubas/molten-nvim/wiki/Quick-Start-Guide)

+The Wiki also contains more in depth setup information/guides.

 ## Usage

-The plugin provides a bunch of commands to enable interaction.
-It is recommended to map most of them to keys, as explained in [Keybindings](#keybindings).
-However, this section will refer to the commands by their names (so as to not depend on some specific mappings).

-In-depth setup information can be found in the [wiki](https://github.com/benlubas/molten-nvim/wiki)

-### Interface

 When you execute some code, it will create a _cell_.
 You can recognize a cell because it will be highlighted when your cursor is in it.

-A cell is delimited using two extmarks (see `:help api-extended-marks`), so it will adjust to you editing the text within it.
+A cell is delimited using two extmarks (see `:h api-extended-marks`), so each cell will adjust when editing text within it's boundaries.

 When your cursor is in a cell (i.e., you have an _active cell_), a floating window may be shown below the cell, reporting output.
 This is the _display window_, or _output window_.
 (To see more about whether a window is shown or not, see `:MoltenShowOutput` and `g:molten_auto_open_output`).
 When you cursor is not in any cell, no cell is active.

 The active cell is chosen from newest to oldest.
 That means that you can have a cell within another cell, and if the one within is newer, then that one will be selected.
 (Same goes for merely overlapping cells).

 The output window has a header, containing the execution count and execution state (i.e., whether the cell is waiting to be run, running, has finished successfully or has finished with an error).
-Below the header are shown the outputs.
+Below the header output is shown.

 Jupyter provides a rich set of outputs.
 To see what we can currently handle, see [Output Chunks](#output-chunks).

-### Commands Reference
+### Commands

+ Molten provides a bunch of user commands as an interface to the user.
+It is recommended to map most of them to keys, as explained in [Keybindings](#keybindings).

-A list of the commands and their arguments.
-Args in `[]` are optional
+Here is a list of the commands and their arguments.
+Args in `[]` are optional, args in `""` are literal.

 | Command                   | Arguments             | Description                        |
 |---------------------------|-----------------------|------------------------------------|